SilkRose/Pony/src/stories/creative-freedom/creative-freedom.md

 I collapse onto Twilight, holding her.
 "I can't even finish a dress now, it takes me days to make any progress, constantly rethinking and nitpicking everything I do."

 Twilight slowly massages my back with a hoof.
-"You'll be alright Rarity, I'm here now.
+"You'll be alright, Rarity, I'm here now.
 Why don't we go over it one at a time?"

 "Well," I sniff and wipe some of the tears from my face."
 Like I said, I feel like all I make dresses for now are just to get admiration and praise."